 you.
 That is the pagan way of thinking.
 You can choose to align yourselves with the pagans if

 you wish.
 But I would plead with you not to be one of "the enemies of the cross of

 Christ" of whom Paul spoke in Philippians 3:18.

 Yes, crucifixion is one of the worst forms of execution.
+It's brutal and inhumane.
 Still,

 I prefer to stand on the side of the Apostle Paul in saying, "May I never boast except in the

 cross of our Lord Jesus Christ" (Galatians 6:14).
 (Note the use of the word "Lord" here